29 Best Sights in Basel, Switzerland

 Altstadt

 All aspects of the natural sciences—from the history of the earth to extinct mammals to interesting insects—are featured here.
-Kids will love the saber-toothed tigers, mammoths, and skeletons of several dinosaurs, while adults will enjoy the rotating exhibits investigating the natural world in a state of change.
-Most descriptive materials are in German only in the permanent collection.
+Kids love the saber-toothed tigers, mammoths, and skeletons of several dinosaurs, while adults enjoy the rotating exhibits investigating the natural world in a state of change.
+Free audio guides are available in English, French, and German.

 Augustinerg.
 2, Basel, 4051, Switzerland